Balcarras

 Key Stage 3

 In Key Stage 3, students follow six half termly units per year which, across years 7 to 9, comprise fiction, non-fiction, media, creative writing, drama, a Shakespeare unit, a performance poetry unit and speaking and listening tasks.
-In Year 7, students read the novel Wonder by RJ Palacio and they also cover The Tempest; in Year 8, we do The Boy in the Striped Pyjamas by John Boyne; and in Year 9 we do Romeo and Juliet and Of Mice and Men.
+In Year 7, students read the novel Treasure Island by Robert Louis Stevenson and they also cover Shakespeare's The Tempest; in Year 8, we do Animal Farm by George Orwell; and in Year 9 we do Romeo and Juliet and Of Mice and Men.
 All schemes of work have been devised in-house by the department and are regularly reviewed and developed.
 Each unit of work is followed by an assessment where progress is measured against grade specific criteria.
 In Year 7, pupils are taught in mixed ability tutor groups and in Years 8 & 9 divided into sets following a broad upper/middle/lower pattern.
 KS3 students receive 6 English lessons a fortnight.

 GCSE